 gen ai gender gap

-In this blog post, we’ll explore why diversity matters in generative AI, the impact of the gender gap, and what we can do to create more inclusive AI systems.
-Let’s dive in!
+In this blog post, we’ll talk about why diversity is so important in generative AI, how the gender gap affects the technology, and what we can do to make AI more fair and inclusive.
+Let’s get started!

 gen ai gender gap